syamaniulm/lv_plots/README.md

 # Letter-value plots
-Letter-value plots to eliminate anomalies or outlier pixel values ​​in digital remote sensing images.
-Outliers often appear in quite complex mathematical operations, such as exponentials, logarithms, square roots, and so on.
+Letter-value plots is the simple and fast algorithm to eliminate anomalies or outlier pixel values in digital remote sensing images.
+Outliers often result from quite complex mathematical operations, such as exponentials, logarithms, square roots, and so on.
 Outlier values ​​have the potential to change the visual quality of the image, and of course will have a direct impact on the statistical analysis of the image.<br/>

 ### Instructions: